hypo69/hypo/pytest/gemini/src/webdriver/chrome/extentions/openai/background.md

 2. **Assertion:** The test now *asserts* that the mocked `console.log` was indeed called, verifying the listener's action.

-3. **Exception Handling:** `test_onInstalled_listener_no_exceptions` demonstrates a test for exception handling—an important best practice.
+3. **Exception Handling:** `test_onInstalled_listener_no_exceptions` demonStartes a test for exception handling—an important best practice.
 This test now ensures no exceptions are raised during the listener's execution.

 4. **Correctness:** `test_onInstalled_listener_called_correctly` checks that the listener was called and that the correct message was logged.
 This is more comprehensive than just verifying that the function was defined.